grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 # Create TraceQL queries using Search

-{{% admonition type=”note” %}}
+{{% admonition type="Note" %}}
-This new Search is available as an experimental feature.
+This new Search query type is available as an experimental feature.
 This feature is under active development and is not production ready.
 To try this feature, enable the `traceqlSearch` feature flag in Grafana (read documentation).
 Grafana Cloud users should contact Grafana Support to enable this feature.
 {{% /admonition %}}

 Using the Search tab in Explore, you can use the query builder’s drop-downs to compose TraceQL queries.
 The selections you make automatically generate a [TraceQL query](/docs/tempo/latest/traceql).